SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/5.0.0/Makefiles.md

 This is a nearly like for like replacement of spinnaker_tools/make/Makefile.common

-## local.mk
+## front_end_common.mk
 For all builds where the c files are local to the make file.
-This covers most cases that do depend on NEURAL_MODELLING_DIRS/src/neuron Includes the relative stuff previously in FrontEndCommon.mk
+This covers most cases that do NOT depend on NEURAL_MODELLING_DIRS/src/neuron Includes the relative stuff previously in FrontEndCommon.mk

 This requires 4 variables to be set before being called.